April 9, 2024

 The DEXA Scan Explained

+Dual-Energy X-ray Absorptiometry, or DEXA, is a sophisticated imaging technology that uses two different X-ray beams to measure bone density and assess body composition with exceptional precision.
 DEXA scan accuracy is unrivaled because it not only quantifies total body components but also provides regional body composition.
 This allows for a detailed analysis of specific areas such as the arms, legs, and trunk, detailing how these body parts individually respond to fitness and nutrition interventions.
-Unlike other methods that offer estimates based largely on whole-body measurements, DEXA provides segmented data that can pinpoint even subtle changes, making it invaluable for tracking progress and adjusting health plans precisely.
+Unlike other methods that provide estimates primarily based on whole-body measurements, DEXA offers segmented data that can pinpoint even subtle changes, making it invaluable for tracking progress and adjusting health plans with precision.

 Components Analyzed by DEXA Scans